The Witness (2016 video game): Design, art, and sound

-The design and layout of the island in The Witness has been nearly consistent since the start of the game's development, with the team working on populating the world with specific puzzles, and detailing the landscape and other art assets.
-Sam Machkovech, a writer for Ars Technica who had played a demo of the game in 2012 and again in 2015, noted that the island had remained familiar between these two sessions.
-One aspect of the design of the game world is the use of power cables running across the island, connecting puzzle panels to the mechanics they control.
+The design and layout of the island in The Witness has been nearly consistent since the start of development, with the team working on populating the world with specific puzzles, and detailing the landscape and other art assets.
+Sam Machkovech, a writer for Ars Technica who played a demo in 2012 and 2015, noted that the island had remained familiar between these two sessions.
+One aspect of the design is the use of power cables running across the island, connecting puzzle panels to the mechanics they control.
 Blow found these to help in the initial parts of the game to provide "extreme clarity" of where the player was to go next, but discovered that this also made the game too much of a grind of repeating the same pattern.
 Over the course of development, the power cable aspects remained, but the designers changed how easy they were to trace across the landscape as a means to guide the player towards potential objectives.